 Calculating Property Tax

 The taxation year (City’s fiscal year) is the same as the calendar year, January 1 to December 31.
+Property Taxes are calculated by applying Mill Rates and Mill Rate Factors to Assessment Values.
+To help you do the calculations, try out our Tax Estimate Calculator.

 The property tax calculation is shown in the following formula: